 10. Customer Retention: You want a sweep that has loyalty from his or her customers.
 A sweep should have longstanding customer relationships.
 Anyone can get fooled into buying a bad service, but few people would stay with a sweep after they’ve done an unsatisfactory job.

-Steve and Tom came tonight to do a chimney cleaning and ...
+Steve and Tom did a terrific job cleaning our chimney.
+We ...